mrfoxie/mistrysiddh/content/en/posts/update_pc_to_windows_11.md

 ---
-title: "Update_pc_to_windows_11"
+title: Update any PC to Windows 11
 date: 2021-07-10T19:06:27+05:30
-description: "This is a guide going over updating any PC to Windows 11 that “doesn’t meet requirements” or doesn’t use Secure Boot or has a TPM 2.0 chip."
+description: This is a guide going over updating any PC to Windows 11 that “doesn’t meet requirements” or doesn’t use Secure Boot or has a TPM 2.0 chip.
 draft: false
 hideToc: false
 enableToc: true